 - to encourage children to select appropriate tools and techniques for making a product, whilst following safe procedures;

 - to explore attitudes towards the made world and how we live and work within it;

 - to develop an understanding of technological processes, products, and their manufacture, and their contribution to our society;

 - to foster enjoyment, satisfaction and purpose in designing and making.

 Our curriculum at Welford on Avon Primary School ensures progression in skills.
 Each year group covers 3 DT units each year, covering areas such as: structures, mechanisms, food, textiles, control and electrical.
 The skills of design, make and evaluate are incorporated across each unit.
 In order to broaden the children’s experiences, visits and visitors are carefully planned to support and inspire the learning.
 Where possible, the teaching of design and technology is linked to each year group’s theme.
 However, at times, particular skills and techniques may be taught in isolation.

 Early Years Foundation Stage

-We encourage the development of skills, knowledge and understanding that help reception children make sense of their world as an integral part of the school’s work.
+We encourage the development of skills, knowledge and understanding that help reception and nursery children make sense of their world as an integral part of the school’s work.
 We relate the development of the children’s knowledge and understanding of the world to the objectives set out in the Early Learning Goals.
 These underpin the curriculum planning for children aged three to five.
 This learning forms the foundations for later work in design and technology.
 These early experiences include asking questions about how things work, investigating and using a variety of construction kits, materials, tools and products, developing making skills and handling appropriate tools and construction material safely and with increasing control.